Ice Hotel (Quebec): Description

 The hotel is usually made (the architecture and size may vary from season to season) in arches of 16 feet (5 m) over rooms, and larger and higher spaces for a grand hall, a chapel, a bar and a grand ice slide.
 The walls are over 4 feet (1.2 m) thick on average.
 All furniture is made of ice.
 As in the Kiruna ice hotel, the bar serves drinks and cocktails in ice glasses.

 Amenities include indoor heated washrooms and outdoor hot tubs.

 Tourist site

 The hotel has been described as a "tourist hotspot" and is backed by Quebec's tourism department.

 Tours are available in French and in English, seven days a week, and the hotel is otherwise open to the public.
 After the thirteenth season, the official statistics reported over a million visitors and 43,000 overnight guests.
 In its fifth season, it hosted around 70,000 tourists.

 Weddings

 There is a chapel where weddings are celebrated.
-The Hôtel de Glace has been described as one of the "10 dream wedding locations."
+The Hôtel de Glace has been described as one of "10 dream wedding locations" by the Irish Independent.

 After the Thirteenth season, 275 weddings had been conducted since its opening.